light-tech/DevMaxGettingStarted/README.md

 __Tip:__ It is a good idea to make a shortcut to this folder on the desktop so that you can have quick access to your projects.

+At this point, you can go back to DevMax, click on the _Open project_ button and select `DevMaxGettingStarted` from the pop-up dialog to open this example project.
+Try interpreting the "Hello World" program (in _Project_ tab) and press `Ctrl + D` to open the output console to see the expected output.

 __WARNING:__ All files in the `C++Projects` folder will be deleted if both DevMax and C++ Compiler are uninstalled.
 Make sure to always back up your data or better yet, always use a remote Git repo in your development.

 Project folder structure